445th Operations Group: Cold War

-The 445th Bombardment Group was activated again in the Reserve during the summer of 1947 at McChord Field, Washington as a Boeing B-29 Superfortress very heavy bombardment group and assigned two of its World War II squadrons, the 700th and 701st.
+The 445th Bombardment Group was activated again in the reserve during the summer of 1947 at McChord Field, Washington as a Boeing B-29 Superfortress very heavy bombardment group and assigned two of its World War II squadrons, the 700th and 701st.
 By the end of the summer it added two additional squadrons located at Hill Field, Utah, the 15th and 702d Bombardment Squadrons.
 At the beginning of 1948 it added a third squadron at McChord, the 703d, although the squadron moved away in May and was reassigned.
-The group was inactivated in June 1949 when Continental Air Command reorganized to the wing base organizational model.
+The group was inactivated in June 1949 when Continental Air Command reorganized to the wing base organization.
 It was replaced at McChord by the 302d Troop Carrier Group of the 302d Troop Carrier Wing.
 It does not appear that the squadrons at Hill were ever equipped with aircraft and reserve training at Hill was continued by the 9013th Volunteer Air Reserve Training Wing.

 The group was activated again in the reserves as the 445th Fighter-Bomber Group, an element of the 445th Fighter-Bomber Wing in 1952 at Buffalo Municipal Airport, New York with the 700th, 701st and 702d Fighter-Bomber Squadrons assigned.
 Although designated as a fighter unit, until 1955 the group primarily flew North American T-6 aircraft, although it was equipped with a few North American F-51 Mustangs and Lockheed F-80 Shooting Stars.
 In 1955 the group moved a few miles to Niagara Falls Municipal Airport and converted to the Republic F-84 Thunderjet.